Broadcaster, Web Audio Engineer, Voice

-'XS' then became the syndicated New Music show '2XS', which was broadcast by several stations across the North of England, which was developed in 2002 into the full-time station, 2XS Rocks.
-It is now the longest-running independent station in the UK, and we have recorded many live sessions and welcomed such music luminaries as Richard Hawley and Martyn Ware in to our studios to record their own shows.
+'XS' then became the syndicated New Music show '2XS', which was broadcast by several stations across the North of England, and which in 2002 became the full-time station, 2XS Rocks.
+It is now the longest-running independent station in the UK, and we have recorded many live sessions and welcomed such music luminaries as Richard Hawley, Pete Wylie and Martyn Ware in to our studios to record their own shows.
 I also continued to appear on Smooth Radio in both Nottingham and Manchester for some years, before concentrating on New Media and voice work.

 Contact me for an aircheck demo.